Taking the lifts in La Plagne. The Paradiski area is favourite with UK skiers

 Find out which alpine ski resorts attract the most UK skiers and what it is that gives them the edge.

-Here are the top five resorts for UK skiers in the big four: France, Austria, Italy and Switzerland.
-Results were compiled over five years and published in the Snowsports Analysis 2012 (in alphabetical order).
+Here are the nation's top five ski resorts in France, Austria, Italy and Switzerland.
+Results were compiled over five years and published in the Snowsports Analysis.

 The UK's favourite ski resorts: